 • Focus on Romania and Hungary-core markets with room for further development.
 We intend to focus on Romania and Hungary, our core markets.
-We have disposed of our operations in Croatia, Serbia and Slovakia in 2013, and should favorable opportunities arise in the future, we may dispose of our operations in the Czech Republic.
+We have disposed of our operations in Croatia, Serbia and Slovakia in 2013, and the Czech Republic in April 2015.
 Our technologically advanced fiber optic networks allow us to efficiently deliver multiple services in the areas they cover and we believe there is scope for increase in uptake of our services in these areas with relatively low additional investment.
 Our large and growing customer base creates significant economies of scale.
 For example, it allows us to make use of common infrastructure design and centralized "headend" facilities, as well as exploit centralized purchasing opportunities with respect to programming, equipment, TV broadcast rights and other assets and services.
 In addition, we see potential for growth of our mobile telephony and internet and data services as we believe the Romanian mobile market still offers opportunities for us to expand.
 We intend to continue to increase our mobile network coverage by using our newly acquired license for a frequency block of 5 MHz bandwidth in the 900 MHz spectrum.